pginjupalli/EpikGroup/README.md

 Coco -> HTML/CSS, Figma, Tailwind
 Simra -> Machine Learning (Google Colab or Jupyter Notebooks) Anya -> Machine Learning (Google Colab or Jupyter Notebooks)

+## Progress Update (10.19)
+Alvin
+- picking up java & springboot
+- have a vague grasp of how REST works
+- sing postgresql database

+Christy
+- Learning tailwind
+- Started project with coco
+- Will make good progress before pooja comes back!
+- Also learning sql at the same time

+Coco
+- Working with Christy on project to learn tailwind --> active learning!

+Simra
+- Covered basics of ML & understanding how everything works start to finish
+- Learned about supervised, unsupervised, learning through feedback
+- How the data is structured and how we try to predict labels
+- Diving into algorithmic linear regression

+Anya
+- installed & exploring jupyter notebook
+- learning python & python libraries
+- will get into learning ML basics soon too